GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 ## What is Next
 Depending on your needs, here are a few things you may consider:
-* You may need more resources (more CPU's, more RAM) to train your model, in which case, your instance should have a different type.
+* You may require more resources (more CPU's, more RAM) to train your model, in which case your instance should have a different type.
-* You may also need a different OS for your instance, which requires you to create it using a different image.
+* You may also want another OS for your instance, which requires you to create it using a different image.
-* It may be a good idea to stop or even delete your instance after your model is trained.
+* It may be a good idea to stop or even delete your instance after your model is trained to minimize the cost.
 * If you need to train your model periodically, it may be worth considering to automate the entire process.